Sleep Medicine Codes

-International Classification of Disease (ICD-10-CM) Diagnostic Coding System
+International Classification of Disease (ICD-10 – Clinical Modification (CM)) Diagnostic Coding System

 The 10th revision of the International Classification of Diseases and related health problems (ICD-10-CM) is a uniform diagnostic coding system.
 Maintenance of ICD-10-CM is the responsibility of the CDC’s National Center for Health Statistics (NCHS) under authorization by the World Health Organization (WHO).
 In practice, ICD-10-CM has become the international standard diagnostic classification for all general epidemiological and many health-management purposes that translates diagnoses into a seven-character, alphanumeric code, which permits easy storage, retrieval, and analysis of the data.
 ICD-10-CM classifies diagnoses and reasons for visits in all health care settings, and is primarily used to categorize, and describe general types of injuries and diseases, and identify medical diagnoses furnished by physicians and other health care professionals.
 Visit the AASM Store to access the most current version of the authoritative clinical text for the diagnosis and treatment of sleep disorders, the International Classification of Sleep Disorders.